abckyadav/Koovs-Clone/README.md

 # This is a clone of koovs ecommerse website.
 It is construct project in Unit -4.
-We are a team of six members Chandan ,Monu, Abhishek, suresh, Ruby, Moin
+We are a team of six members Chandan ,Monu, Abhishek, suresh, Ruby, Moin.

 Work divided in the following manner-